 Dave and Grace were married in 1962 and have one son, Wayne, who pastors Bible Baptist Church in Stillwater, Oklahoma, and one Japanese daughter, Ai Burgett, who lived with them for thirteen years before marrying Matt Burgett.
 Wayne and his wife, Lisa, have been blessed with three children.

 Grace Wilkinson’s early childhood lacked the stability and security of a home with loving parents.
 She spent several years living with and being raised by her grandparents, the most stable people in her young life.
 At the age of eleven, events began taking place that would change her life forever.

 The first line of James Mountain’s hymn, “I Am His and He Is Mine,” became very real to eleven-year-old Grace when she trusted Christ as her personal Savior in Meridian, Mississippi.

 Loved with everlasting love, Led by grace that love to know.
 Spirit breathing from above, Thou hast taught me it is so!

-She later returned to her parent's home and they moved to Texas where she met a boy named Dave who sometimes came to play with her stepbrothers in their backyard.
+She later returned to her parents’ home, and they moved to Texas where she met a boy named Dave, who sometimes came to play with her stepbrothers in their backyard.
 Dave and Grace attended the same church.
-They began dating when she was sixteen and soon after, Dave joined the Navy and after his return home on leave from boot camp, Grace Wilkinson became Mrs. Dave Hardy.
+They began dating when she was sixteen and, soon after, Dave joined the Navy.
+After his return home on leave from boot camp, Grace Wilkinson became Mrs. Dave Hardy.

-One of her most extraordinary contributions has been her establishment and direction of the Annual Green Country Christian Ladies' Retreat.
-She, along with the Eastland family hosted over a thousand ladies each year who came for a time of spiritual refreshment.
+One of her most extraordinary contributions has been her establishment and direction of the Annual Green Country Christian Ladies’ Retreat.
+Each year, she, along with the Eastland family, hosted over a thousand ladies who came for a time of spiritual refreshment.
 It has provided a myriad of opportunities for spiritual development of the families at Eastland, as well as has had impact on the ministry and effectiveness of churches across the nation.